 1. Remove all loose items from the fire box.
 First install the rear vermiculite liners.
-2. Disconnect air tube by removing the locking pin from locating lug positioned in the top RHS of the firebox, slide air tube to right and lower allowing it to hang supporting itself.
+2. Disconnect air tube by removing the locking pin from locating lug positioned in the top RHS of the firebox, slide air tube to right and lower allowing it to hang supports itself.
 (The air tube cannot be removed completely).
 3. Insert top baffle and lift air tube, positioning it on the locating lug, replace locking pin.
-4. Then install vermiculite side liners.
-5. Install the vermiculite base liners.
+4. Then install vermiculite quarter liners, followed by the vermiculite side liners.
+5 Install the vermiculite base liners, followed finally by the cast iron grate.